 “I’m very lucky and very fortunate to be here,” Trevor continued.
 “It’s indescribable the tight-rope you have to walk to be a caddie.
 You have to know what they’re feeling, what they’re thinking.
 When they’re pumped you have to club them down – just feel that adrenaline off of them.

 “You can be fired at any moment,” he said.
 “I’m just honest and Mister Coach – I love it.
 Being a caddie is the closest I’ll ever be to predicting the future: reading a break in the green, knowing that breeze is coming – oh yeah – it’s crazy – I love it.
 We’re rubbing elbows with Paula Creamer and Michelle Wie.

-Page 2 of 2 - “Modes isn't the typical ‘average pro trying to make the cut with average talent’ every time she arrives at an event people recognize her and want her autograph,” Trevor said.
+“Modes isn't the typical ‘average pro trying to make the cut with average talent’ every time she arrives at an event people recognize her and want her autograph,” Trevor said.
 “TV stations will film her hitting balls on the range or request an interview with her at every tournament.
 Even other well known pros will stop to watch her hit balls as they walk by.
 It's simply amazing to watch.
 It's humbling to know that I'm a part of her team and contributing to her success.”